red-machine-games/raw-markdown-documentation/docs/api/examples.md

     PvpResponse({ some: 'payload b', aPayload: args.fromObject });
 }
 ```
 Here we set a simple payload data with `aPayload` node.
 It filled with POST body data. {>>It's not authoritarian but at least something<<}.
-You can access profiles data here on your own. ==At this cloud function you can read and write only own profile==.
+You can access profiles data here on your own. ==At this cloud function you can read and write only your own profile==.

 ### Developing `pvpInitGameplayModel.js` cloud function
-Is called automatically when both payloads ready and starts gameplay itself after.
+It is called automatically when both payloads ready and start gameplay itself after.
 The next global arguments available: `#!js args.payloadA` - opponent A's payload, `#!js args.payloadB` - opponent B's payload and `#!js args.randomSeed` - is a random seed for **Mersenne twister** algorithm.
 Access to databased is not available here so you should be sure that all appropriate data been taken at `pvpGeneratePayload.js`.

 With PvP enabled the code base is filled with `pvpGeneratePayload.js` cloud function by default:
 ```javascript
 PvpResponse({ playerA: args.payloadA, playerB: args.payloadB, playerA_Sequence: 0, playerB_Sequence: 0 });
 ```
-Here we just put payloads and sequence values, we will incmenet them with turn messages.
-It's very casual but in real life you can use shared code library to init complicated gameplay models.
+Here we just put payloads and sequence values, we will increment them with turn messages.
+It's very casual but in real life, you can use a shared code library to init complicated gameplay models.

 ### Developing `pvpConnectionHandler.js` cloud function

-Is called automatically when any opponent creates web socket connection.
-The next global arguments available: `#!js args.theModel` - previously generated gameplay model, `#!js args.isA` - a boolean whether player A or B connects, `#!js args.startTs` - a timestamp of gameplay begin, `#!js args.randomSeed` - previously generated  random seed, `#!js args.playerTurnA` - opponent A's turn message counter to generate turn message sign and `#!js args.playerTurnB` - opponent B's turn message counter to generate turn message sign.
-All this data can be useful to connected opponent because his client maybe crashed and lost all the data.
+It is called automatically when any opponent creates a web socket connection.
+The next global arguments available: `#!js args.theModel` - previously generated gameplay model, `#!js args.isA` - a boolean whether player A or B connects, `#!js args.startTs` - a timestamp of gameplay begins, `#!js args.randomSeed` - previously generated random seed, `#!js args.playerTurnA` - opponent A's turn message counter to generate turn message sign and `#!js args.playerTurnB` - opponent B's turn message counter to generate turn message sign.
+All this data can be useful to the connected opponent because his client maybe crashed and lost all the data.
 CF must be ended with `#!js PvpConnectionHandler`.

 With PvP enabled the code base is filled with `pvpConnectionHandler.js` cloud function by default:
 ```javascript